Floorp-Projects/Floorp/testing/marionette/doc/Patches.md

 ==================

 You can submit patches by using [Phabricator].
 Walk through its documentation in how to set it up, and uploading patches for review.
-Available reviewers are _ato_, _automatedtester_, or _whimboo_.
+Don't worry about which person to select for reviewing your code.
+It will be done automatically.

 Please also make sure to follow the [commit creation guidelines].